Leopold Berchtold: World War I

 Once war had started, Count Berchtold focused his efforts on the question of Italy's participation, the outcome of which would lead to his downfall.
 The main problem was Italy's demands for territorial compensation in exchange for remaining within the Triple Alliance.
 When Rome presented the Ballhausplatz with demands for control over territories in southern Austria-Hungary, Berchtold demurred and refused to offer any Habsburg concessions, especially not in the Trentino.

-However, Italian Foreign Minister Baron Sonnino succeeded in obtaining vague promises of compensations in South Tyrol from Germany and by the end of 1914, Count Berchtold informed the Crown Council that the choice was either acceptance of the Italian demands or a declaration of war.
+However, Italian Foreign Minister Baron Sidney Sonnino succeeded in obtaining vague promises of compensations in South Tyrol from Germany and by the end of 1914, Count Berchtold informed the Crown Council that the choice was either acceptance of the Italian demands or a declaration of war.
 Both Count Tisza and General Conrad von Hötzendorf expressed a preference for the latter.
 Under mounting German pressure, Count Berchtold, however, indicated that he was ready to cede the Trentino and parts of the Albanian coastline.
 When he informed Tisza and Conrad of the concessions he was ready to give, they forced him to resign on 13 January 1915.
 At Count Tisza's insistence he was replaced by the more pugnacious Count Burián.

-Berchtold played no further public role during the war, although he was appointed Lord High Steward to Archduke Karl, the heir apparent, in March 1916, and became Lord Chamberlain following the latter's accession to the throne in November.
+Berchtold played no further public role during the war, although he was appointed Lord High Steward to Archduke Charles, the heir apparent, in March 1916, and became Lord Chamberlain following the latter's accession to the throne in November.

 Count Berchtold had been invested as a Knight of the Order of the Golden Fleece in 1912 and bestowed with the Grand Cross of the Order of Saint Stephen in 1914.

-After the war, he retired as a grand seigneur on his estate at Peresznye near Csepreg in Hungary, where he died on 21 November 1942.
-He was buried in the family tomb at Buchlau.
+After the war, he retired as a grand seigneur on his estate at Peresznye near Csepreg in Hungary.

+Personal life

+On 25 January 1893 in Budapest, he married Countess Ferdinanda Károlyi de Nagykároly (1868–1955), the daughter of Countess Franciska "Fanni" Erdödy and Count Alajos Károlyi, one of the richest aristocrats in Hungary who served as the Austrian ambassador to the German Empire and the United Kingdom.
+Her maternal aunt, Countess Hanna Erdödy, was the wife of Count Béla Széchenyi von Sárvár-Felsövidék, a "personal friend" of King Edward VII.
+Together, they were the parents of two sons: